-For example, land use strategies can reduce the cost of housing and alleviate the workforce housing deficit.
+For example, land use strategies are needed that can help reduce the cost of housing and alleviate the workforce housing deficit.
 Strategies are also needed to ensure there will be a predictable land supply for key industries and other economic anchors.
-Land use strategies can also attract reinvestment into city centers and revitalize neighborhoods.

-Attracting and retaining a skilled workforce is essential to a resilient, growing economy.
+In the new economy, attracting and retaining a talented workforce is essential.
 This Plan recognizes that talent is mobile and seeks a high-quality place and lifestyle.
 Anchorage's natural assets are attractive, but creating and improving the types of places where people will want to live, work, and play is also important.